LSleutsky/conventions/web-performance.md

 ### imgix

-To save time in going thru hundreds of assets and either finding a UX resource to resize images, change their format, their quality, etc., an image service called [imgix](https://imgix.com/) was put into place.
-This image solution "transforms, optimizes, and intelligently caches your entire image library for fast websites and apps using simple and robust URL parameters."
+To save time in going thru hundreds of assets and either finding a UX resource to resize images, change their format, their quality, etc., an image service called [_imgix_](https://imgix.com/) was put into place.
+This image solution "_transforms, optimizes, and intelligently caches your entire image library for fast websites and apps using simple and robust URL parameters._"

 What does this mean for our app?
-All of our assets are stored in an AWS S3 bucket. imgix allows you to link and sync these buckets through their service, and then a URL is provided that routes the assets through imgix's sources, allowing the addition of URL parameters to handle things like compression, image size, quality, dimensions, and much more.
+All of our assets are stored in an AWS S3 bucket. _imgix_ allows you to link and sync these buckets through their service, and then a URL is provided that routes the assets through _imgix's_ sources, allowing the addition of URL parameters to handle things like compression, image size, quality, dimensions, and much more.

 In practice, it is very simple to leverage this service in an application.
 First, a util file is created for the _imgix_ service: